-Save 50% on Twelve South's HiRise for Apple Watch
+At $15 Twelve South's HiRise for Apple Watch is a must-have

 Our friends at Thrifter are back again, this time saving you big on the best way to charge your Apple Watch!

 Twelve South is known for making high-quality accessories for a variety of Apple products, and the HiRise charging dock for the Apple Watch is no exception.
-Right now you can pick one up for $24.99 at Amazon, a savings of $25.
-It's pretty rare to see big deals on products from Twelve South, and even more rare to see a 50% savings hit, so you won't want to miss out on this one.
+Right now you can pick one up for $14.99 at Amazon, a savings of $5.
+It's pretty rare to see big deals on products from Twelve South, and this marks a new low for this item.

+This discounted pricing is only available for Amazon Prime members.
+If you aren't already a subscriber of the service, you can grab a free 30-day trial right now!

 The weighted base will help keep it in place and prevent it from being knocked over when trying to put your watch on it or take it off the charger.
 You can charge your Apple Watch in either orientation, and the slots where the band go through have soft silicon inserts to keep your bands and buckles safe while using it.

 Stop charging your Apple Watch flat on your desk, and add some style to your routine right now.
-If you want a matching stand for your iPhone, you can pick one up for just $16.99 right now, but there is a 2 to 4 week shipping delay.
+If you want a matching stand for your iPhone, you can pick one up for $24.99 right now.

+Love Twelve South's accessories?
+Be sure to enter the awesome contest right now to win one of two prize packages!

 For other great deals on tech, gadgets, home goods and more, be sure to check out our friends at Thrifter now!